jackyzha0/quartz/content/build.md

 npx quartz build --serve
 ```

-Then, open a web browser and visit `http://localhost:8080/` to view it!
+Then, open a web browser and visit `http://localhost:8080/` to view it.

 Want to change how Quartz looks?
 You can edit `quartz.config.ts` to customize and configure your Quartz, including styles, layout, and more.
 Read the [[configuration]] page for more information on what each field in the configuration does.